open-mesh-mirror/batctl/README.rst

 6:
   wants all IPv6 multicast traffic, meaning other nodes need to always forward any IPv6 multicast traffic to it
+R4:
+  wants all routable IPv4 multicast traffic, meaning other nodes need to always forward multicast traffic destined to 224.0.0.0/4 excluding 224.0.0.0/24 to it
+R6:
+  wants all routable IPv6 multicast traffic, meaning other nodes need to always forward multicast traffic destined to ffXY::/16 with Y > 2 (scope greater than link-local) to it
+P:
+  the node either cannot handle batman-adv multicast packets with a multicast tracker TVLV or one of its hard interfaces has an MTU smaller than 1280 bytes

 If a node does not have multicast optimizations available (e.g. old batman-adv version or optimizations not compiled in), therefore not announcing any